-- 73.74.
-Where partial substitution is proposed National Grid will make a Funded Incremental Obligated Capacity (FIOC) Submission, as defined in the FIOC Guidance and Submissions Requirement Document as per a Revenue Driver will be calculated in accordance with the Generic Revenue Driver Methodology Statement.
-Licence Special Condition 9.13.
-This will facilitate the determination of funding, where required, for the incremental quantity to be released. - 74.75.
-For the avoidance of doubt, where residual investment relates to the whole or part of the quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point National Grid reserves the right (in accordance with Part A paragraphs 86 and 94 of the ExCR version 11.0) to reject that application except where a PARCA or IP PARCA has been agreed.
+- 69. The process detailed above can result in the requirement for residual investment.
+This residual investment will be necessary in respect of the release of Incremental Obligated Exit Capacity at one or more NTS Exit Points and is classified as Funded Incremental Obligated Exit Capacity. - 70.
+National Grid will expect to be funded in respect of the release of Funded Incremental Obligated Exit Capacity and this will normally be achieved through the application of revenue drivers. - 71.
+Where partial substitution is proposed a Revenue Driver will be calculated in accordance with the Generic Revenue Driver Methodology Statement. - 72.
+For the avoidance of doubt, where residual investment relates to the whole or part of the quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point National Grid reserves the right (in accordance with Part A paragraphs 83 and 91 of the ExCR version 10.1) to reject that application except where a PARCA has been agreed.